AMRiehle/pandas-challenge/Heroes.md

 ### Observable Trends

-* Males make up a significantly larger portion of the player base (or at least the player base who makes purchases) than women and also tend to spend more than women, all else being equal.
+* Males make up a significantly larger portion of the player base (or at least the player base who makes purchases) than women and also tend to spend more than women.

-* Between ages 10-34, the older a player is, the more money s/he is likely to spend, all else being equal.
+* The majority of players are between the ages of 20-24, but the typical 20-24 year old pays less than players in other age brackets - both older and younger.

 * Higher-priced items tend to be more profitable even if they aren't more frequently purchased.
 The price difference often compensates for any differences in purchase frequency.